cu-swe4s-fall-2023/assignment-2-python-refresher-emilynyeo/README.md

 	- A CSV file containing the data for use.
 This assignment used Agrofood_co2_emission.csv from https://drive.google.com/drive/folders/15dnNnOEjDZDvwzM-_tGGtWjTbNL669i7?usp=drive_link

 - Clone the repository using `git clone <this repo>`
 	- Ensure python, wget and snakemake are installed on your device too.
+The snakefile requires python3 to run.

 - Run the snakefile from the src directory
 	- The figures of this analysis were created by running `snakemake -c1`, which runs all the rules.
 Descriptions of the files utilized by snakemake are included under the src section below.